Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Temple's games have gone over 53.5 points in four of eight chances this season.
+- In 50% of Temple's games this season (4/8), the teams combined to score more than Saturday's over/under of 53.

-- The combined points per game average of the two teams, 57.3, is 3.8 points greater than Saturday's over/under.
+- The two teams combine to average 57.3 points per game, 4.3 more than the over/under in this contest.

-- This contest's total is 5.5 points under the 59 these two squads combine to give up per game in 2021.
+- This contest's total is 6.0 points lower than the 59 these two squads combine to give up per game in 2021.

-- The average total in Cougars games this season is 55.4, 1.9 points more than Saturday's over/under of 53.5.
+- The Cougars and their opponents have scored an average of 55.4 points per game in 2021, 2.4 more than Saturday's total.

-- The 53.5-point over/under for this game is 0.7 points below the 54.2 points per game average total in Owls games this season.
+- The 53-point total for this game is 1.2 points below the 54.2 points per game average total in Owls games this season.

 Houston Stats and Trends

-- In Houston's nine games this year, it has five wins against the spread.
+- In Houston's nine games this season, it has five wins against the spread.

 - The Cougars covered the spread in their only game when favored by 24.5 points or more.

-- Houston is 5-1 against the spread and 6-0 overall in games when it scores more than 36.8 points.
+- When Houston scores more than 36.8 points, it is 5-1 against the spread and 6-0 overall.

-- In games that Houston piles up more than 390.2 yards, the team is 5-1 against the spread and 6-0 overall.
+- In games that Houston totals over 390.2 yards, the team is 5-1 against the spread and 6-0 overall.

-- This year, the Cougars have eight turnovers, three fewer than the Owls have takeaways (11).
+- The Cougars have eight giveaways this season, while the Owls have 11 takeaways .

 - Find the latest spread and moneyline odds for Houston at SISportsbook.